GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/translate-language/index.md

   - alexmkatz
 ---

-When a user opens a Custom Tab, the content in that tab can be translated for their locale.
-This guide explains how to implement automatic translation of Custom Tab content.
+When a user opens a Custom Tab, the content in that tab is usually translated for their device locale.
+This guide explains how to implement Custom Tab translation for a locale of your choice instead.

 ## Implementation